 Spring may bring with it much needed light and warmer weather, but it can be a very hungry period.
 As Charles says, winter can cast a very long shadow, but with this book, the right preparation and a little work you can still be eating plenty.

 Our British weather is fickle and not a little uncertain, but it does allow a year of growing and eating.
 Charles’ book is a paean to our weather, climate and soil.
 It celebrates all that is good about growing year round and I guarantee that you’ll actually look forward to winter after this read.”

 "This book opens up a needlessly neglected and wonderful part of gardening - winter with your own vegetables is a much better place to be.
 Charles's book is a comprehensive, practical and inspiring guide.”

-Charles Dowding is an internationally recognized organic gardening expert.
+Charles Dowding is an internationally recognized organic gardening expert and winner of the 2014 Garden Media Guild Practical Journalist of the Year award.
 He talks on radio and television and contributes articles to many magazines, including Gardeners’ World, Gardens llustrated and Grow It!
 He gives regular talks, runs courses and advises many gardeners on best practice, including the National Trust in the UK.